ketanbagewadi/ketanbagewadi/README.md

 🏆 Built production-grade phishing detection and website classification systems with 95–98% detection accuracy.

-⚡ Fun fact: Learned Django in just 2 days and shipped a production-ready CRM application.
+⚡ Fun fact: Learned Django in just 2 days and shipped a production-ready CRM application with Django Framework.